j4cobgarby/rptree/readme.md

 The above screenshot shows **rptree** with a bash instance as the parent.
 In this example, the user ran `ls` followed by `cat | grep word | wc -l`; only the latter is running at the time of the screenshot, whereas `ls` finished, as can be seen on line 6 of the history.

+Notice that for processes whose stdout/in/err are attached to pipes, the pipe inode number is displayed in the tree.

 ## Why?

 It can be useful for debugging, especially for developing things like shells.
 The specific use case I made this for is the Operating Systems course at Chalmers University.
 I'm a teaching assistant in that course, and I think/hope that it will help with understanding the task to implement a shell.